TickleThePanda/carpe-dm/src/plans/unbound.md

 > A man dressed in robes is moving books to what somebody *might* call a
 > desk, although it could just be more storage.
 >
-> He gasps as you walk in, smiling.
+> He happily gasps as you walk in, smiling.

 He will explain to the players about the tomb's location and how to get there, although that they don't know much about it now - *NAME OF MAD